Financial Management Plans and Reports

 State will also undertake other value added activities that support effective strategic decision-making and mission performance.
 These activities include:

 Enhancing management and internal controls.
 The Department maintains a robust system of management controls overseen by senior leadership and administered by RM.
-The Department's strong commitment to management controls has served as a positive catalyst for change and there are no material weaknesses reported under FMFIA or by the independent auditors.
+The Department's strong commitment to management controls has served as a positive catalyst for change and there are no material weaknesses reported under FMFIA.
 Recent events in the private sector have increased concerns related to financial management, and in particular on internal controls.
 To address these concerns, Congress passed the Sarbanes-Oxley Act of 2002, which establishes new demands for corporate accountability and includes several important sections related to internal controls for public companies.
 In December 2004, OMB revised Circular A-123, Management's Responsibility for Internal Control, to strengthen internal control in the Federal government.
-The Department is well-positioned to fully implement the requirements of revised circular A-123 in FY 2006, as required.
+The Department fully implemented the requirements of revised circular A-123 in FY 2006, as required, and has continued to strengthen and expand the program in FY 2007, including establishing a new Office of Management Controls.

 FINANCIAL MANAGEMENT SYSTEMS